spiral/docs/docs/en/security/validator.md

 ### Checker Rules

-You can split your rule name using `::` prefix, where first part is checker name and second is method name:
+You can split your rule name using `::` prefix, where the first part is the checker name and the second is the method name:

 Let's get `Spiral\Validator\Checker\FileChecker` checker, for example: